hackclub/hackclub/workshops/backjack/README.md

              check_Hit_Bust_Stay();
           }
 	```
-WELL done you have just YOU just level up for you can now run your game and see How Your game really looks
+WELL done you have just you now have level up for you can now run your game and see how your game really looks likes

-Show everyone want you just made,
+Show everyone what you just made,

 # Challenge

-+ Add Multiple player inside the game
++ Add Multiple players inside the game